Adapting Large Language Models to Domains via Reading Comprehension: Introduction

 \section{Introduction}

 The proliferation of general large language models (LLMs) has given rise to the emergence of domain-specific large language models.
 Existing methods can be broadly classified into three approaches.
 The first trains models from scratch on a mixture of domain-specific and general corpora~\citep{BloombergGPT}.
 While this intuitively creates domain-specific LLMs, the substantial computational and data requirements raise significant concerns~\citep{FinGPT, Domain-LLM-Survey}.
 The second fine-tunes the language model using supervised datasets~\citep{Med-Palm, Med-Palm-2, ChatDoctor, LLaVA-Med, HuaTuo, MedAlpaca, DoctorGLM, Lawyer-LLaMA}, offering a more cost-effective option.
-However, there are still uncertainties about how well fine-tuned LLMs grasp domain knowledge that can be universally applied to all domain-specific tasks, as discussed by~\citet{LIMA} and~\citet{False-Promise-of-Imitating}.
+However, there are uncertainties about how well fine-tuned LLMs grasp domain knowledge that can be universally applied to all domain-specific tasks, as discussed by~\citet{LIMA} and~\citet{False-Promise-of-Imitating}.
 The third prompts the general language model with retrieved domain knowledge~\citep{ChatDoctor, ChatLaw, Lawyer-LLaMA}, which can be considered as an application of LLM rather than a direct enhancement to the LLM itself.

-Continued pre-training on domain-specific corpora, also known as domain-adaptive pretraining~\citep{dont-stop-pretrain}, has been proven effective in adapting various natural language understanding models~\citep{BERT, RoBERTa, ELECTRA} to specific domains~\citep{AdaLM, dont-stop-pretrain, SODA}.
+Continued pre-training on domain-specific corpora, also known as domain-adaptive pre-training~\citep{dont-stop-pretrain}, has been proven effective in adapting various natural language understanding models~\citep{BERT, RoBERTa, ELECTRA} to specific domains~\citep{AdaLM, dont-stop-pretrain, SODA}.
 This approach enables language models to leverage general ability while incorporating domain-specific knowledge, benefiting downstream domain-specific tasks at reduced costs.
-This motivates our investigation into whether continued pre-training also benefits large-scale generative models.
-We conduct initial experiments on three domains---biomedicine, finance, and law---revealing that continued training on the raw corpora results in a drastic drop in prompting performance but still benefits fine-tuning evaluation and knowledge probing tests.
-This leads us to conclude that domain-adaptive pre-training using raw corpora imparts domain knowledge to the LLM while affecting its prompting ability.
+This motivates our investigation into whether domain-adaptive pre-training also benefits large-scale generative models.
+We conduct preliminary experiments on three domains---biomedicine, finance, and law---revealing that continued training on the raw corpora results in a drastic drop in prompting performance but still benefits fine-tuning and knowledge probing evaluations.
+This leads us to conclude that domain-adaptive pre-training using raw corpora endows the LLM with domain knowledge while hurting its prompting ability.

 To leverage domain-specific knowledge while enhancing prompting performance, we introduce a simple method for transforming large-scale raw corpora into reading comprehension texts: each raw text is enriched with a series of tasks relevant to its content, as illustrated in Figure~\ref{fig:abstract_method}.
 These tasks are designed to help the model maintain its ability to answer questions using natural language, based on the context of the raw text.
 Furthermore, we augment the reading comprehension texts with diverse general instructions, thereby further enhancing prompting ability~\citep{FLAN, LIMA, WizardLM, Orca}.
 Our experiments in domains such as biomedicine, finance, and law highlight the effectiveness of our approach in improving model performance on various domain-specific tasks.
 We refer to this resulting model as AdaptLLM, for {\ul Adapt}ed {\ul L}arge {\ul L}anguage {\ul M}odel.
 Looking ahead, we envision extending this methodology to the development of a general large language model, contributing to the ever-expanding landscape of tasks across more domains.